BohdanBezushka/wherearewegoing/README.md

 * As a Registered Customer, I can edit personal information on my profile, so that I can use the correct details when processing future orders.
 * As a User, I can navigate to the About page, so that I can learn more about the shop owner.
 * As a User, I can easily navigate back to the top of the page with one click, so that I can easily access other parts of the website.
+* As a user, I can send my inquiries to the company and have them contact me via email or phone call.
 * As a user, I receive the tickets via email, each accompanied by a unique identification code, so that I can have secure access to the event.--- It's not completed
 * As a User, I can connect with my social media account, so that I can easily create an account. --- It's not completed